mazen-gamdou/Microservices_Project/README.md

 - `/login`:
   - **Endpoint**: /login
   - **Method**: POST
-  - **Description**: Authenticates a user by checking their credentials and creating a session.
+  - **Description**: Authenticates users by checking their credentials and creating a session.
   - **Body**:
     ```json
     {